This was the Lit Fest Magazine for several years. The content below is from the site's 2011-2012 archived pages about literature.

 I was reminded of that book the other day when I was unpacking boxes.
 The previous month we had returned to out after a weekend trip to find the apartment's bathroom and two bedrooms with almost five inches of water on their floors.
 Frustrated, I thought it would be nice not to have upstairs neighbors who let their bathtub overflow while they were away for the day.
-I did a search online for water damage cleanup NYC and lucked out finding Sunlight Water Damage Restoration Services.
-This local company specializes in the cleanup of residential properties after water, fire, or smoke damage.
+I did a search online for Persian carpet cleaning NYC and lucked out finding Sunlight Fine Rug Care.
+This local company specializes in the cleanup and repair of Persian/oriental carpets.
 Thank goodness it hadn't been a fire with the result of not only water damage but also that awful smell of smoke.
-Since Sunlight Water Damage Restoration Services provides emergency cleaning and restoration services 24 hours a day, 7 days a week, they were at our place within hours.
+Since Sunlight provides emergency cleaning and restoration services 24 hours a day, 7 days a week, they were at our place within hours.
 So much wet soggy items had to be removed because the water had had so much time to seep into the ceiling, walls and floor.
 I don't believe my upstairs neighbor suffered the same type of water damage as we did.
 Fast forward, the rooms have been cleaned up and dried out, mold fumigated and all that other stuff that is required.
 Here I was unpacking some of the children's books and there was A Giant Crush.
 It made me smile and also reminisce about Lit Fest Magazine.

 Lit Fest Magazine is a consortium of folks with an insatiable passion for literature, food and music.
 This tight collective works together, bringing to the forefront, their vast findings from their daily hunt.

 Book reviews from various genres, food recipes for all skill levels and various tastes and a music blog with little to no parameters.